NinaZumel/dark_tales_sleuth/content/pages/comments.md

 When I moved this blog from Wordpress, the comments did not come along.
 Since there weren't very many, it was easy to move them here manually.

-Unfortunately, I don't have a comment mechanism for this version of the blog, but please feel free to drop me a note, using the mail icon in the footer.
+I've finally added a comment mechanism to this version of the blog, so you can now leave me a note directly beneath posts, or in the [Guestbook](/pages/guestbook/).
+You can also drop me an email, using the mail icon in the footer.
-If you would like me to make the comment public (for example, if you have further information about one of these stories), please let me know, and
-I will add it to this page and associate it with the relevant blog post.

 </div>